MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 - The Arc resource group doesn’t already contain Arc resources with the same names as the nodes in the cluster that you are trying to onboard.
 - One or more nodes are not already Arc-enabled in a different subscription ID or resource group.
 - The specified Azure region is valid.
-- The resource group limit in subscription is not reached.
+- The resource group limit in the subscription is not reached.
-- Azure Stack HCI resource count limit in registration resource group is not reached.
+- The Azure Stack HCI resource count limit in the registration resource group is not reached.
-- The role assignment count limit in subscription is not reached.
+- The role assignment count limit in the subscription is not reached.

 ### Run the Arc integration validator